openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

     1. Setup for system tests.
     2. Log in to Horizon Dashboard.
     3. Launch instance VM_1 in the tenant network net_02 with image TestVM-VMDK and flavor m1.tiny in the vcenter1 az.
-    4. Launch instance VM_2  in the tenant net_02  with image TestVM-VMDK and flavor m1.tiny in the vcenter2 az.
+    4. Launch instance VM_2  in the tenant network net_02  with image TestVM-VMDK and flavor m1.tiny in the vcenter2 az.
     5. Create security groups SG_1 to allow ICMP traffic.
     6. Add Ingress rule for ICMP protocol to SG_1
     7. Attach SG_1 to VMs